jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

 (4) A person who is appointed to fill an extraordinary vacancy shall be appointed for the residue of the term of the vacating director.

 ### 58 Disqualification of non-executive directors
-No person shall be appointed, or reappointed, to the office of non-executive director of the Bank, or hold that office, if that person—
+No person may be appointed or reappointed, or continue to hold, the office of non-executive director of the Bank if that person—
   (a) is a member of Parliament; or
-  (b) is an employee of a registered bank or a licensed insurer or a licensed NBDT (as defined in the Non-bank Deposit Takers Act 2013); or
+  (b) is a director or an employee of a registered bank or a licensed insurer or a licensed NBDT (as defined in the Non-bank Deposit Takers Act 2013); or
-  (c) is a bankrupt who has not obtained a final order of discharge, or whose order of discharge has been suspended for a term not yet expired, or is subject to a condition not yet fulfilled; or
+  (c) is a member of the MPC; or
+  (ca) is subject to a property order under the Protection of Personal and Property Rights Act 1988; or (cb) is an undischarged bankrupt; or
   (d) is a person who is convicted of any offence punishable by imprisonment for a term of 2 years or more; or (e) is a person who is convicted of any offence punishable by imprisonment for a term of less than 2 years and is sentenced to imprisonment for that offence; or
   (f)